 You can begin growing leeks as soon as the ground can be worked in the spring.
 Sow seeds directly into the garden.
 While the plants are hardy, the seeds need a little warmth in the soil to sprout.
 So, if you plant them too early, they may not sprout for a while.

 Also, to get a jump on the growing season, sow seeds indoors.
 Then, transplant them when seedlings are big enough to handle.
 The plants can also

 After germination and the plants have grown an inch or more, thin to 8-12 inches apart.

 Growing Leeks is easy.
 The plants take up very little space.

 Plants prefer partial sun to shade.

-Grow Leek plants in average to rich, well draining garden soil.
+Grow the plants on average to rich, well-draining garden soil.

 Keep soil moist, not wet.
 Add extra water during drought and hot weather.

-Keep Leeks well weeded.
-Weeds can overcrowd Leek plants, especially when
+Keep the plants well weeded.
+Weeds can overcrowd the plants, especially when the plants are young.

 Ideal soil pH: 6.0 – 8.0